ispc/ispc/docs/faq.rst

 gather into a sequence of scalar load instructions.
-When this in turn is transformed to C++ code, the fact that the loads were originally a gather is lost, and the header file of function definitions wouldn't have a chance to map the "gather" to a target-specific operation, as the ``knc.h`` header does, for example.
+When this in turn is transformed to C++ code, the fact that the loads were originally a gather is lost, and the header file of function definitions wouldn't have a chance to map the "gather" to a target-specific operation.
 Thus, the "generic" targets exist to provide basic targets of various vector widths, without imposing any limitations on the final target's capabilities.

 Why won't the compiler generate an object file or assembly output with the "generic" targets?
 ---------------------------------------------------------------------------------------------